zype/zype.github.io/api_docs/revenue_model.md

 Parameter | Function | Type
 --------- | -------- | ----
-id        | Query for a revenue model by ID | String id!       | Exclude a revenue model from the query | String q         | A query string for searching for revenue models | String title     | Filter revenue models by title | String page | The page number of records to return (zero indexed).
+created_at | Filter the records returned by created date.
+You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
+Example: created_at.gte=2015-01-01 | Date id        | Query for a revenue model by ID | String id!       | Exclude a revenue model from the query | String order     | Order revenue models in ascending or descending order (Example: asc/desc) | String page      | The page number of records to return (zero indexed).
 Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number
+Example: 10. | Number q         | A query string for searching for revenue models | String sort      | Sort revenue models on the specified field | String title     | Filter revenue models by title | String

 ###Retrieve a Revenue Model
 <pre><b>GET</b> https://api.zype.com/revenue_models/[id]